soda-research/vitrage/doc/source/vitrage-template-format.rst

 The template is divided into three main sections:

-- *metadata:* Contains the template identifier, and brief description of what the template does (optional)
+- *metadata:* Contains the template name, and brief description of what the template does (optional)
 - *definitions:* This section contains the atomic definitions referenced later on, for entities and relationships
    - *entities –* describes the resources and alarms which are relevant to the template scenario (conceptually, corresponds to a vertex in the entity graph)
    - *relationships –* the relationships between the entities (conceptually, corresponds to an edge in the entity graph)